AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Sets.md

 If the field set resolves to multiple data items in any group (or if grouping is not used), then a field should be designated as the field set's `.IdentifyingField`.
 If one lone criterion is not a sufficient or useful way of disambiguating the fields, then [grouping](xref:DataViewsGrouping) by additional criteria may be necessary.

 #### Example: Adding an identifying field
 To the data view from the previous example, we will add a `Field` as the `.IdentifyingField` of its field set.
-In this example, it makes sense to distinguish each data item by its _Measurement_.
+In this example, it makes sense to identify each data item by its _Measurement_.

 ```json
 {